On 1st February 2020 the national minimum wage in Ireland was increased to €10.10 per hour from €9.80.

 Take Home Pay on Minimum Wage

-For someone getting the new 2020 minimum wage of €10.10 an hour they will have annual deductions as listed below…
+For someone working 39 hours a week getting the 2020 minimum wage of €10.10 an hour they will have annual deductions as listed below…

 - Income tax deductions of €797 ;